Library

 The Library is available for the use of registered students and subscribing members of King’s Inns.

-Opening Hours during the Academic Term
+Opening Hours during the academic term.

-• King’s Inns Library is open Monday to Friday from 9 am to 7.15 pm
+• King’s Inns Library is open Monday to Friday from 9 am to 7.15 pm and Saturdays from 12.30 pm to 5 pm

 • King’s Inns Library staff are also operating a remote service by email library@kingsinns.ie during opening hours.